Affiliate links on Android Authority may earn us a commission. Learn more.

-- The OnePlus 7 Pro does not have an official IP rating, but the company was confident enough about the device’s water-resistance that it dropped it into a bucket of water and let it be completely submerged.
+- The OnePlus 7 Pro does not have an official IP rating.
+Still, the company was confident enough about the device’s water resistance that it dropped it into a bucket of water and let it be completely submerged.

-- For the first time ever on a OnePlus phone, the OnePlus 7 Pro comes with a 1440p display.
-Up until now, every phone from the company maxed out at 1080p.
+- For the first time on a OnePlus phone, the OnePlus 7 Pro comes with a 1440p display.
+Up until this point, every phone from the company maxed out at 1080p.
 The 90Hz refresh rate works with either 1080p or 1440p resolutions.

 - In 2019, the price of the phone started at $669 for the version with 6GB of RAM and 128GB of internal storage.